Individual or compiled

 Asynchronous functions and transitions

-All programmatic API methods are asynchronous and return to the caller once the transition is started but before it ends.
+All programmatic API methods are asynchronous and return to the caller once the transition is started, but before it ends.
+In order to execute an action once the transition is complete, you can listen to the corresponding event.

-var myCollapseEl = document.getElementById('myCollapse')
+const myCollapseEl = document.querySelector('#myCollapse')

-myCollapseEl.addEventListener('shown.bs.collapse', function (event) {
+myCollapseEl.addEventListener('shown.bs.collapse', event => {

 // Action to execute once the collapsible area is expanded